peraro/finiteflow-mathtools/packages/README.md

   repository.
 - **LiteIBP**: utilities and tools for generating IBP systems of equations, with the help of LiteRed.
-- **Symbols**: contains Mathematica scripts for builduing integrable symbols from known alphabets.
+- **Symbols**: contains Mathematica scripts for building integrable symbols from known alphabets.